Landis's Missouri Battery: 1862

-Captain John C. Landis, formerly an officer in the Missouri State Guard, was authorized in December 1861 to recruit an artillery unit for official service in the Confederate States Army.
+Captain John C. Landis, formerly an officer in the Missouri State Guard, was authorized in December 1861 to recruit an artillery battery for official service in the Confederate States Army.
 Landis's recruiting operations were centered near Osceola, Missouri, and the men recruited were former members of the Missouri State Guard.
-Despite not being able to enlist enough men to bring the battery to full strength, the unit traveled to Des Arc, Arkansas in January 1862 to be equipped with cannons.
+Despite not being able to enlist enough men to bring the battery to full strength, it traveled to Des Arc, Arkansas, in January 1862 to be equipped with cannons.
 The battery was assigned two 12-pounder Napoleon field guns and two 24-pounder howitzers; all four cannons were made of brass.
-The unit joined the Army of the West in March 1862 after the Battle of Pea Ridge; more men joined the unit afterwards.
-Archaeological evidence suggests at least a portion of the battery may have been engaged at Pea Ridge, as part of a cannonball that could have been fired only from a 24-pounder howitzer was recovered at Pea Ridge National Military Park in 2001.
-As Landis's Battery was the only Confederate artillery battery armed with 24-pounder howitzers to serve west of the Mississippi River, this would likely indicate that at least a portion of the battery participated in the fighting, likely as part of Brigadier General William Y. Slack's brigade.
+The battery joined the Army of the West in March 1862 after the Battle of Pea Ridge; more men then joined it.
+Archaeological evidence suggests at least a portion of the battery was engaged at Pea Ridge, as part of a cannonball that could have been fired only from a 24-pounder howitzer was recovered at Pea Ridge National Military Park in 2001.
+As Landis's Battery was the only Confederate artillery battery armed with 24-pounder howitzers to serve west of the Mississippi River, this would indicate that at least a portion of the battery participated in the fighting, likely as part of Brigadier General William Y. Slack's brigade.
 However, other sources indicate that the battery did not see action in the battle.
 Around this time, the battery was assigned to Brigadier General Daniel M. Frost's artillery brigade and followed the rest of the Army of the West across the Mississippi River in mid-April.